 Given the geocentric ecliptical longitudes of the sun and moon at the same moment, the simple lunar

-phase angle at the same moment can be computed to sufficient visual precision from a simple algorithm.
+phase angle at the same moment can be computed to sufficient visual precision (sans librations) from a simple algorithm.

 Let: